 Treatment for psoriatic arthritis generally involves anti-inflammatory medications and exercise.
 It is important to stretch or take a hot shower before exercise in order to relax the muscles.
 Ice application after exercise can help minimize soreness and inflammation.
 Nonsteroidal anti-inflammatory drugs may also reduce joint inflammation, pain, and stiffness.

 It is now clear that there is a genetic basis for psoriasis.
 This hereditary predisposition is necessary before the disease can be triggered by environmental factors.
 White blood cells called T-cells mediate the development of the psoriatic plaques that are present in the skin.
 When someone has psoriasis, their body is unable to offer protection from invaders.
-Instead, inflammation is promoted and skin cells are on overdrive.
+Instead, inflammation is promoted, and skin cells are on overdrive.
 When cell growth is increased, old skin cells pile up instead of flaking off, causing psoriasis to occur.
-Currently, most experts conclude that environmental, genetic and immunologic factors interact to cause the disease.
+Currently, most experts conclude that environmental, genetic and immunologic factors interact to cause this disease.

 If you have the genetic basis of psoriasis, a trigger can cause psoriasis to flare up.
 The following are triggers that may set off one's psoriasis: